Why Attend an Automotive Trade School?

-You’ve graduated from high school or [is this a requirement or is a GED okay?}.
+You’ve graduated from high school or have your GED;

 If you can relate to this, take a deep breath and step back to look at the big picture.
 There is an easier way.